OmarAglan/ArbSh/docs/ARABIC_SUPPORT_GUIDE.md

-# Arabic Support Developer's Guide
+# Arabic Support Developer Guide

-This document provides detailed information for developers working on the Arabic language support features of the Simple Shell project.
+This document provides detailed information for developers working on the Arabic language support features of the ArbSh project.

 ## Overview